CDCgov/NEDSS-Workflows/README.md

 # NEDSS Reusable Workflows and custom GitHub actions
 ## Overview
 This repository is a central location for managing reusable workflows to be used in microservices developed as a part of the NBS modernization project for consistent CI/CD processes.
-GitHub Actions is the tool used to create these workflows which are intended to be adopted by any team who needs a container built and stored.
+GitHub Actions is the tool used to create these workflows which are intended to be adopted by any team who needs any of the services provided below.

-## Prerequisites
+## Prerequisites for container related workflows
 1. Request your repository be granted access to the environment containing the Elastic Container Registry (ECR).
 2. Request and received confirmation that an ECR was created to store your artifact (microservice container image).